LA HISTORIA DE LA TUBERCULOSIS EN CUBA

 An enlightening presentation by Dr. Federico Justiniani on the history of tuberculosis in Cuba, with an introduction on the origins of the ailment on the planet, dating back 15,000 to 20,000 years ago, bringing to the forefront prominent scientists who contributed through their discoveries to a successful treatment, and culminating in the history of tuberculosis on the Island, from its first recorded case in 1791.

-The presentation will be followed by a Q&A with the author via Zoom, moderated by Ricardo Gil, head of our History Program.
+The presentation will be followed by a Q&A with the author via Zoom, moderated by Salvador Salazar, from our History Program.

 [Image above: Tuberculosis (1934) by Cuban painter Fidelio Ponce (1895-1949).]